 The biological wonders at Mashpi Lodge will delight the most jaded nature lover.
 Perched at 900 meters above sea level, and surrounded by lower montane rainforest and cloudforest, the lodge is surrounded by a profusion of plant species, from ferns and bromeliads to hundreds of orchid species, many newly-discovered.
 An incredible 500 species of bird, including 36 endemics, call the surrounding forest home, while monkeys, peccaries and even puma also inhabit the reserve.
 Mashpi is a great place to spot hummingbirds with 22 species present.

 For many, the highlight of a visit to Mashpi Lodge is the aerial tram, which glides you over 2 km through and above the forest canopy, enabling you to explore different areas of the reserve as well as appreciating the full richness of this arboreal ecozystem.
 Trails loop around the reserve, taking you to waterfalls, cock-of-the-rock leks, and right into the heart of the forest to observe tree trunks festooned with orchids, lichens and mosses, giant ferns reaching up to the light above, coiling vines, swirling mists and clouds of moisture.
-There is also a sky bike for those who want to explore the canopy more actively.
+There is also the Dragonfly which offers an unforgettable experience gliding through the forest canopy and the sky bike for those who want to explore the canopy more actively.
 The observation tower is a superb place to watch the comings and goings of toucans, woodpeckers, barbets, tanagers and parrots.